 Our Directors each received annual grants of restricted stock equal to \$60,000 based on the market value of our common stock at the time of the annual stockholders meeting.
 These shares of restricted stock vest and are issued after a one-year service period, subject to each Director attending at least 75% of the Board and committee meetings.
 No dividends are paid on the shares until the award is issued.
+During the six months ended June 30, 2018 and 2017, we granted 1,866 and 2,001 shares of restricted stock, respectively, to our Directors, with a weighted average grant date fair value per share of \$64.30 and \$89.93, respectively.

-We recorded \$1.3 million and \$2.2 million of compensation expense related to our grants of restricted stock for the three months ended March 31, 2018 and 2017, respectively.
-As of March 31, 2018 and December 31, 2017, we had an aggregate \$4.9 million and \$4.5 million, respectively, of total unrecognized share-based compensation cost to be recognized over a weighted average remaining estimated term of 1.3 years and 1.2 years, respectively.
+We recorded \$1.4 million and \$2.6 million of compensation expense related to our grants of restricted stock for the three and six months ended June 30, 2018, respectively, and we recorded \$1.9 million and \$4.1 million of compensation expense related to our grants of restricted stock for the three and six months ended June 30, 2017, respectively.
+As of June 30, 2018 and December 31, 2017, we had an aggregate \$3.6 million and \$4.5 million, respectively, of total unrecognized share-based compensation cost to be recognized over a weighted average remaining estimated term of 1.2 years at each date.